SamuelR827/SRantz_Project1JobsPython/README.md

 - Follow directions that print in the script
 - Find your job_results.db file in project directory
 - View the database in either db_browser or IDE built in database viewer
+- A GUI will open that the user can filter through the list of data.
+View details for each data and map for all the filtered data
+- To apply and filters in text fields you must hit the apply filter button

 Requirements